pymentor/tic-tac-toe/readme.md

   - `service` layer is responsible for game rules (use case).
   - `domain` layer is responsible for business logic and entities.
 - All dependencies are injected into the components on `presenter` layer.
-- Each layer is supposed to have its own tests.
-- In order to keep modules structure and code clean - please use linters and formatters:
-  - `black` for code formatting
-  - `flake8` for code style checking
-  - `mypy` for static type checking
-  - `isort` for imports sorting

 #### Issue reporting: